 Business automation can virtually eliminate those tasks from their workload, freeing your talent to do what it is they do best (and what they enjoy most).
 This increases employee satisfaction and retention in the long run.

-A large percentage of processing mistakes are really user-generated errors.
-These arise when manually inputting data and can be mistakes as simple as inverted numbers or typos.
-Automation ensures that every action is performed identically, resulting in high quality, reliable results.
+A large percentage of processing mistakes are typically user-generated errors.
+These mistakes arise when manually inputting data and can be as simple as inverted numbers or typos.
+Automation ensures that every action is performed identically – resulting in high-quality, reliable results.

-Since automation completes your business processes exactly the way you tell it to, it creates a level of consistency that allows you to spot trends or patterns, as well as learn precisely how long things take.
+Since automation completes your business processes exactly the way you tell it to, it creates a level of consistency that allows you to spot trends or patterns and learn precisely how long tasks take.
 Similarly, it allows you to identify and fix gaps in your processes that you might not have otherwise noticed.
 You can then use that information to effectively plan ahead in your business.